Shift debts to your mortgage?

 Before you do it, consider these three key things:

 Should you be borrowing money?

-Debt should always be planned for and budgeted, so whether you’re borrowing the money to refurbish your kitchen, or to buy a new car, you should always consider how you are going to repay the money borrowed.
+Debt should always be planned for and budgeted.
+Whether you’re borrowing the money to refurbish your kitchen, or to buy a new car, you should always consider how you are going to repay it.

 If you can plan and budget your savings to pay for your purchase, then this is always preferable.
 If you can’t, then remember that there are many risks associated with raising debt on your mortgage – it will not be a cheap option!